PrestaShop/prestashop-specs/back-office/design/themes-and-logo/theme-logo.md

 2. 'Export current theme' button generates a zip file of the current theme used at the root of the theme file.

-3) Recommended modules and services =&gt; this button is displayed only if MBO module is intalled.
+3. 'Recommended modules and services' button is displayed only if the MBO module is installed.
 Clicking on it displays a pop up with recommended modules.

 4) Help =&gt; open the help section on the page \(this section appear on many different pages